kgisl/pythonFDP/notes/cs3003mergeSortLectureGuideLine.md

 ## Stage - 1
  - How to divide a sorted list into equal halves?
- - How to mere the list back into original form?
+ - How to merge the list back into original form?
- - How to form odd and even lists?
-	 -  And then merge them together to get sorted numbers from 1 to 8?

 ---